JackLawhorn/Heavens-Above-Gardens-Below/Posts/Docetic materials.md

 It has a brittle, crystalline structure comprised of fractal, recursive branches.
 Despite its divine origin, its form is rarely visually appealing, and its brittle composition makes it difficult to shape.
 Occasionally, fresh fulgurite deposits appear in the form of specific artifacts – spears and swords and arrows – that imply intentional design.
 These are most common with lightning strikes, and they are assumed to be debris from the aeronautical battles of the [[Storm Elves]] and their [[cloudcraft]] overhead.

 Fulgurite deposits are imbued with their own small store of magical power.
-For that reason, it is prized by the [[Materialist magic|materialist]] mages, who carry bobbles and trinkets and other sources from which to draw their magics.
+For that reason, it is prized by the [[Materialist magics|materialist]] mages, who carry bobbles and trinkets and other sources from which to draw their magics.
 Fulgurite itself is simply a source, and not imbued with specific magics of its own.
 As such, even the materialists must possess some other magics between their artifacts in order to use the fulgurite for this purpose.

 ## Psicrystal